 We are delighted to announce our host for the day is Daisy McAndrew.
 Daisy was the Special Correspondent for ITV News, having previously served as Economics Editor and Chief Political Correspondent.
 Formerly Andrew Neil’s co-host on The Daily Politics, Daisy has also presented Heaven & Earth and reported on Westminster for BBC Breakfast.
 She now co-hosts the mid-morning show on Talkradio discussing the latest headlines and opinions.

-To finish the evening, our after dinner speaker has been confirmed as Eddie 'The Eagle' Edwards.
-With little skill for his sport, Olympic skier Eddie 'the Eagle' Edwards won the hearts and minds of the public with his heroic failures, and he remains one of the best loved athletes today; in fact, his life has been depicted in the biographical film Eddie the Eagle (2016), and he has also appeared as the coach on Channel 4 programme 'The Jump'.
-In the words of the president of the 1988 Calgary Winter Olympics: "some competitors have won gold, some have broken records and one has even flown like an eagle".
+Our after-dinner speaker has been confirmed as Eddie 'The Eagle' Edwards.
+With little skill for his sport, Olympic skier Eddie 'the Eagle' Edwards won the hearts and minds of the public with his heroic failures, and he remains one of the best-loved athletes today; in fact, his life has been depicted in the biographical film Eddie the Eagle (2016), and he has also appeared as the coach on Channel 4 programme 'The Jump'.
+In the words of the president of the 1988 Calgary Winter Olympics: "some competitors have won gold; some have broken records and one has even flown like an eagle".